 2. “Savu saunas” or Smoke Saunas

-This is the most traditional type of saunas in Finland, and quite rare in other European countries.
-However, they are a major attraction in Finland.
+This is the most traditional type of sauna in Finland, and whilst they are quite rare in other European countries, they are a hugely popular in Finland.
 Why?
-Unlike the wood heated saunas, smoke saunas ideally don’t have a chimney.
-Obviously, this means that the soot and smoke from the sauna will inevitably fill the sauna.
-This obscures the room completely and an intense smell of the wood smoke essentially impregnates your body.
+Unlike the wood heated saunas, smoke saunas don’t have a chimney.
+This means that the smoke from the stove fills the sauna, obscuring the room completely and generating an intense smell of the wood smoke that impregnates your body.

-The heater consists of a huge amount of rocks ranging in several hundreds of pounds of rocks per sauna.
-The sauna is first heated up for some time before the users can get into it.
-The smoke and the flames coming from the burning wood directly heat the rocks, while the smoke enters the sauna room from the spaces between the rocks.
-After the heating process is completed and the flame is out, the room is then ventilated to ready the sauna for use.
+The heater consists of a mounds of rocks- up to several hundreds of pounds of rocks for a large sauna.
+The sauna is heated up for some time before the users can get into it.
+The smoke and the flames from the burning wood directly heat the rocks, while the smoke enters the sauna room from the spaces between the rocks.
+After the heating process is completed and the flame is out, the room is then ventilated to be ready the sauna for use.

-The best smoke saunas offer a uniquely genuine and smooth experience, however, it is time consuming and will often require special circumstances as described.
+The best smoke saunas offer an authentic and smooth experience, however, it is time consuming and requires a lot of preparation before use.
 Moreover, smoke saunas kits are not commercially available in the U.S.

 3. Electric Saunas

-These are very popular in private homes and hotels in many countries in the U.S. and Europe.
+These are very popular in private homes and hotels in the U.S. and Europe.
 Unlike the wood heated and smoke saunas, electric saunas use electricity to heat up the stones and the room.
-This makes it very easy to install and easier to maintain.
-New wall and floor mounted electric heaters are stylish, efficient, safe, and easy to use, offering an incredible sauna experience.
+This makes them very easy to install and easier to maintain.
+New wall and floor mounted electric heaters are stylish, efficient, safe, and easy to use, offering an incredibly smooth sauna experience.

 4. Infrared Saunas

-These are increasingly becoming a popular choice in health clubs, spas, and private houses.
+Infrared Saunas are becoming an increasingly popular choice in health clubs, spas, and private houses.
 Infrared saunas are ideal for relatively small spaces.
-They are very compact and as opposed to the regular electric heaters, these usually emit infrared rays that are absorbed by your body.
+They are very compact and as opposed to the regular electric heaters, they emit infrared rays that are absorbed by your body.
 Based on radiant heat, heating elements reflect the heat directly to the human body instead of heating stones or the surrounding air.
 No steam or water is used in the sauna rooms.
 They are very efficient for increased blood circulation, helping in weight loss, as well as easing muscle pain.
 In addition, infrared saunas consume less energy compared to electric saunas and are relatively more affordable.

 5. Steam Baths

-Steam bath’s origin can be traced back to centuries ago and have continually become a major attraction in many countries ever since.
-The major difference between a steam bath and a sauna is that steam baths use steam to heat up the room temperatures to 100 degrees Celsius.
-Added to the many benefits of saunas, steam baths will help to improve your respiratory health.
+Added to the many benefits of saunas, steam baths help to improve your respiratory health.
 People suffering from allergies and other respiratory diseases will find steam baths very effective in easing discomfort and alleviating some symptoms.
 Additionally, steam baths offer an unmatched cleansing effect to the skin, leaving it clean and healthy.